1ethanhansen/FRC-Elo-App/README.md

 # FRC-Elo-App
-An android app implementation of my FRC-Elo repo
+An android app implementation and improvement of my FRC-Elo repo

 ## Background Info
 Elo ratings are a commonly used measure of relative performance in competitive games like tennis, chess, and football.